 Again, the reason for all of this (which seems like a lot of work but really isn’t) is so you don’t have to have ugly gate latches ruining your nice fence.
-Big hideous bolts and medieval looking handles.
-As an added bonus, you can push your gate open and kick it closed with your foot if you’re carrying stuff and both your hands are full.
+Big hideous bolts and medieval looking handles that would imply a fair maiden lives here.

-Worried about the kiddies getting out?
+Worried about the kids getting out?
 Don’t.
 It’ll do them some good to wander out into the big, bad world.
 Builds character.
 Plus it’ll give you a break for that half hour before you panic and realize they’re gone.

 Oh, you like the kids??
 O.K.
 Sorry.
 You still don’t need to worry about the kids.
 The magnets are actually so strong that young kids can’t push or pull the gates open.
 Sometimes Betty has trouble pushing or pulling the gate open.
 Which is fine by me.
 She doesn’t need to see me dancing to Beastie Boys in my p’jamas.